Report Corruption in Delhi Housing Societies to Clean House

 If you have voice, raise it against corruption and injustice.
 Do not stay quiet.
 If you are not trying to stop corruption, you are part of it.

-Although the lethal impact of corruption is visible in every nook and corner of India, New Delhi has emerged as the corruption capital where the bureaucrats can’t breathe without bribe.
+Although the lethal impact of corruption is visible in every nook and corner of India, New Delhi has emerged as the corruption capital where the bureaucrats and politicians can’t breathe without bribe.

-Arvind Kejriwal – who is the lame duck Delhi chief minister – is heading one of the most corrupt governments as many of his colleagues are themselves facing an array of corruption allegations.
-And Anil Baijal – the Lt.
-Governor (LG) of Delhi – who is the incharge of bureaucracy has completely failed to tame the corrupt bureaucrats who have virtually become dacoits to loot the citizens.
+Arvind Kejriwal – Delhi chief minister – is heading one of the most corrupt governments as many of his colleagues are themselves facing an array of corruption allegations and other criminal cases.
+And Anil Baijal – who was the Lt.
+Governor (LG) of Delhi and incharge of bureaucracy – completely failed to tame the corrupt bureaucrats who have virtually become dacoits to loot the citizens.

+Now, Vinai Kumar Saxena who was handpicked in May 2022 to work as LG is expected to clean up the mess in Delhi.

 Almost 60% of Delhi’s residents are so poor that they cannot pay bribes to the government officials.
 In recent years, therefore, the corrupt bureaucrats and politicians have systematically created a citywide criminal enterprise across the affluent group housing complexes which have become dens of crime and corruption.